Beyond Dysfunction: Why Sexual Pleasure Deserves a Central Role in Therapy

 Key Takeaways

-Turkkan’s talk presented original research that sampled university students in a qualitative study to learn more about the nuanced ways in which they described sexual pleasure.
-While this sample is limited with regard to the demographics, it was most interesting learning that very few individuals in the study defined sexual pleasure on the basis of penetrative intercourse or orgasm.
+Turkkan’s talk presented original research that sampled students in a qualitative study to learn more about the nuanced ways in which they described sexual pleasure.
+While this sample is limited with regard to the demographics, was learning that very few individuals in the study defined sexual pleasure on the basis of penetrative intercourse or orgasm.

 The Nuanced Lived Experience of Sexual Pleasure

-Research consistently shows that sexual pleasure is a deeply personal phenomenon that extends well beyond the singular event of an orgasm.
-Researchers, such as Turkkan and the team at the Sexuality and Well-Being Lab, have begun to map these experiences across several interconnected, nuanced dimensions.
+Research consistently shows that sexual pleasure is a personal phenomenon that extends well beyond the singular event of an orgasm.
+Researchers, such as Turkkan and the team at the Sexuality and Well-Being Lab, have begun to map these experiences across several interconnected nuanced dimensions.

 A distinction is also made between: